diffbot/docs/docs/api-basics-index.md

 - [Discussion API](api-discussion) is used for extracting threads of content.
 This can be a review section of a product (indeed, Product API uses the Discussion API internally when extracting comments to include them in the output), a forum or Reddit thread, or a comment section in a blog.
 - [Event API (BETA)](api-event) is used for extracting online and in-person event details for standalone events that occur within a single day.
 Support for multi-day, multi-track events, i.e. full conferences and festivals, is planned but not yet scheduled.

+- [List API (BETA)](api-list) is used for extracting data from any single listings page, such as news index pages, product listings pages, and search engine results pages.

 ## Custom API

 - [Custom API](api-custom) The Custom API can be used to either correct & augment automatically extracted output or create entirely new custom extractions by defining rules.
 We have a point-and-click interface that allows you to easily build CSS-based selectors, regular expressions, and attribute filters, or you can also use the Custom API programmatically via..and API.